DeWind Award F.A.Q.’s

-In years in which an award is made, the proposal period is open for approximately two months each year, from the beginning of November to the end of December.
-Proposals are usually due by December 31.
+The proposal period is open for approximately two months each year, from the beginning of November to the end of December.
+For 2019, the timeline is slightly different: The proposal period is open from mid-November until Sunday, January 13, 2019, at 11:59 PM PST.
 The DeWind committee will then assess each proposal and assign scores, which are used to arrive at a final decision.
 Decisions are made no later than March 31, with awards usually given out by the end of May.
 All applicants will be notified of the results by email.

 How many awards are granted each year?

 Historically, two awards of $3,750 each are awarded each year.

 The DeWind Awards are given to students who are engaged in research leading to a university degree related to Lepidoptera conservation and who intend to continue to work in this field.